montagdude/sbomgr/README.md

 Overview
 ================================================================================
 sbomgr is a tool to automate installation of packages from SlackBuilds.org (SBo) or other git-based SlackBuild repositories.
 It works by cloning the SBo git repository and running the SlackBuild scripts along with upgradepkg and removepkg.
 It is meant to be simple and light; it does not resolve dependencies or attempt to decide for you which packages should be upgraded (or even keep track of that).
-However, it pairs naturally with sboui to add these features and many more.
+However, it pairs naturally with sboui to add these features and many more (see section below for more details).

 Installation
 ================================================================================